PhilippMS/Intercom-Android-Demo/README.md

     1. You have to use the following Android package name `com.example.philippintercomdemo`, if you do not want to refactor the application.
     2. The App Nickname is only used within Firebase, you can use whatever name will help you know which application you are using this for.
 I was not very creative and called mine `Intercom Demo Philipp` for example.
     3. Ignore the Debugging SHA-1 certificate and click next.

+#### Download google-services.json and replace the existing one.

 6. You will now be able to download **your** `google-services.json` file which you will need to replace mine.
 7. Follow the instructions on screen and open Android Studio, switch from App to Project view.
 8. Open finder/file explorer and drag & drop the json file on top of the one you aready see in Android Studio.
 9. Select to replace the existing one.

+#### Link Firebase with Intercom.

+10. Go back to Firebase and open the project settings through the little cog icon.
+11. Switch to the Cloud Messaging tab.
+12. Copy the Server Key
+13. Go to your Intercom Workspace.
+14. Go to `Settings/Installation/Android/` under the header Enable push notifications you have to paste your Firebase Server Key.

 Congratulations, Firebase is now set up for you.